Upcoming Events

 Eiríksstaðir Living History Festival 2023

-The second festival of the summer revolves around experiments with ancient crafts, methods and lifestyles of the 10th century.
+The second festival of the summer revolved around experiments with ancient crafts, methods and lifestyles of the 10th century.

-This time we will focus on handicrafts and ironworking, but this festival is also dedicated to tapestries.
+This time we focused on handicrafts and ironworking, but this festival was also dedicated to tapestries.

 Community Event: Manuscript Making